MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Subpopulation Shift; Benchmark.
   - <details><summary>Digest</summary> We provide a fine-grained analysis of subpopulation shift.
 We first propose a unified framework that dissects and explains common shifts in subgroups.
 We then establish a comprehensive benchmark of 20 state-of-the-art algorithms evaluated on 12 real-world datasets in vision, language, and healthcare domains.
 With results obtained from training over 10,000 models, we reveal intriguing observations for future progress in this space.

+- On the Robustness of ChatGPT: An Adversarial and Out-of-distribution Perspective. [[paper]](https://arxiv.org/abs/2302.12095) [[code]](https://github.com/microsoft/robustlearn)
+  - Jindong Wang, Xixu Hu, Wenxin Hou, Hao Chen, Runkai Zheng, Yidong Wang, Linyi Yang, Haojun Huang, Wei Ye, Xiubo Geng, Binxin Jiao, Yue Zhang, Xing Xie.
+  - Key Word: Adversarial Robustness; Out-of-Distribution Generalization; ChatGPT.
+  - <details><summary>Digest</summary> ChatGPT is a recent chatbot service released by OpenAI and is receiving increasing attention over the past few months.
+While evaluations of various aspects of ChatGPT have been done, its robustness, i.e., the performance when facing unexpected inputs, is still unclear to the public.
+Robustness is of particular concern in responsible AI, especially for safety-critical applications.
+In this paper, we conduct a thorough evaluation of the robustness of ChatGPT from the adversarial and out-of-distribution (OOD) perspective.

 - Out-of-Domain Robustness via Targeted Augmentations. [[paper]](https://arxiv.org/abs/2302.11861) [[code]](https://github.com/i-gao/targeted-augs)
   - Irena Gao, Shiori Sagawa, Pang Wei Koh, Tatsunori Hashimoto, Percy Liang.
   - Key Word: Out-of-Distribution Generalization; Data Augmentation.